tutorials

 API integration: How to upload a file to Baserow using multipart/form-data

-Baserow is a versatile no-code database platform that empowers users to create custom databases/applications, manage data, and collaborate effectively.
-One of its valuable features is the ability to upload files to specific rows, which enhances data organization and accessibility.
+Baserow is a versatile platform that allows users to create custom databases and applications without code.
+It also enables effective data management and collaboration.
+One of its useful features is the ability to upload files to specific rows, which improves data organization and accessibility.

-Multipart upload lets you upload a large file in smaller sections, called parts.
-These parts are like smaller pieces of the overall file.
-With a multipart upload request, you can upload metadata and data in the same request.
-You have the flexibility to upload these parts separately and in any sequence you want.
-This is particularly useful when working with APIs that require files to be sent as part of the request body.
+To upload a large file, you can use multipart upload.
+This allows you to break the file into smaller parts and upload them separately.
+With a multipart upload request, you can include both metadata and data in the same request.
+You have the flexibility to upload these parts separately and in any order you prefer.
+This is especially helpful when working with APIs that require files to be included in the request body.

 What we’ll do